AminaAzzmouri/skillfolio-backend/README.md

 ## ⚡ Development Notes

 - All resources are scoped per user (you only ever see your own objects).
-- Pagination enabled → use ?page=N.
+- Pagination enabled → use ?page=..
 - Default ordering:
   - Certificates: newest first (-date_earned)
   - Projects: newest first (-date_created)
   - Goals: newest first (-created_at).
 Ordering supports deadline and checklist fields.
-- For production: set DEBUG=False, restrict ALLOWED_HOSTS, and configure CORS_ALLOWED_ORIGINS to your FE domain.
+- For production: set DEBUG=False, restrict ALLOWED_HOSTS, CORS_ALLOW_ALL_ORIGINS=False, and configure CORS_ALLOWED_ORIGINS to your FE domain.
+- Redirect: / → FRONTEND_URL (defaults to http://localhost:5173/).

 ---